-Approximately 77% and 88% of our revenue during fiscal years 2023 and 2022, respectively, was derived from natural gas production and gathering system revenues in the state of Pennsylvania.
-As a result of prolonged weak pricing in Zone 4 of the Tennessee Gas Pipeline and, therefore, a reduced pace of development, Epsilon's management is striving to allocate capital to additional upstream opportunities outside of the Marcellus Shale.
-More specifically, the Company has allocated capital to the Permian Basin through its investments in New Mexico and Texas.
-Epsilon's management expects to continue to seek opportunities outside of the Marcellus Shale in order to provide the Company the flexibility to respond to market conditions by allocating capital across multiple basins and commodities.
+Approximately 50% and 77% of our revenue during fiscal years 2024 and 2023, respectively, was derived from natural gas production and gathering system revenues in the state of Pennsylvania.
+Approximately 40% and 6% of our revenue during fiscal year 2024 and 2023, respectively, was derived from oil, natural gas, and natural gas liquids revenues in the state of Texas.
+Epsilon's management expects to continue to seek opportunities in other North American basins to provide the Company the flexibility to respond to market conditions by allocating capital across multiple basins and commodities.